 I've occasionally been accused of being over-committed.
 I prefer to think of it as being varied in my interests.

-I competed in the 2016 and 2017 NYC Triathlons.
-I also enjoy running competitively (5Ks, 10Ks and a half-marathon) and novelty endurance events (e.g. Tough Mudder, Muddy Buddy).
+I competed in the 2016 and 2017 NYC Triathlons and the shortened 2019 Chicago Triathlon (after extreme weather canceled the 2019 NYC Tri).
+I enjoy racing in traditional running events (5Ks, 10Ks and a few half marathons so far), overnight relays and novelty endurance events (e.g. Tough Mudder, Muddy Buddy).
 I organized HRT's first ever entry (including tryouts!) into the Bloomberg Square Mile Relay, where we placed third.
-I have swam races in both the Hudson and East Rivers.
+While we haven't repeated the first year's success, I am proud that we still place in the top 5, despite being a much smaller company than the other teams.

 From late 2012-2013, I rowed with the MIT Rowing Club and helped stabilize the organization as the interim President.

-I danced with MIT DanceTroupe, a performance dance group that is entirely student-run, for three years.
+I danced with MIT DanceTroupe, a performance dance group run entirely by students, for three years.
 I served as a choreographer and officer.

 I am Private Pilot.
 I trained with CFI Chris Dupin at the East Coast Aero Club at Hanscom Field (BED) while I lived in Boston.